 - Marketers who prioritize blogging are more likely (13 times) to achieve positive ROI on their efforts

-- SEO prospects have 14.6% close rate whereas “outbound leads” such as “direct mail” / “print advertising” have a 1.7% close rate.
+- SEO prospects have a 14.6% close rate whereas “outbound leads” such as “direct mail” / “print advertising” have a 1.7% close rate.

 - Companies that blog receives 97% of links to their website, also known as “backlinks”